VHDPlus/vhdplus-website/docs/components/vhdpcore_max10.md

 On the top, the Core MAX10 features an onboard LED, button, switch and a CRUVI High Speed and Low Speed connector.<br/>
 With the USB port you can program the FPGA and use debug functions.<br/>
 > :warning: **When you use other languages than VHDP as top file, you must set the I/O voltage.
-Otherwise the pins with green highlighting will be disabled!**
+Otherwise the pins with green highlighting will be disabled!**<br/>
+With the onboard Reset-Button, the FPGA loads the program from flash that was last programmed with long-term programming.

 The pins L1, B7 and H1 set the I/O voltage of the green marked pins.
 Set all pins to '0' so you use 3.3V as I/O voltage.
 When you create a signal with 3 bit named *VS* and a 1 bit signal named *VS_EN*, they are automatically connected with the right pins while compiling.